-When a person has a change of status during the plan year, it affects how much he or she can contribute to their Health Savings Account (HSA) contribution limit.
+When an HSA owner has a change of status during the plan year, it affects how much he or she can contribute to their Health Savings Account (HSA) contribution limit.
 The following provides a regulatory overview (with some examples) of how a mid-year change of status affects HSA contribution limits.

 How a Change of Status Affects Annual HSA Contribution Limits